rashmijayasekara/rashmijayasekara/README.md

 ### Currently getting uncomfortable with

-Four things I'm deliberately getting uncomfortable with this year:
+Four things I'm deliberately getting uncomfortable with:

 **Shipping infrastructure** — real pipelines, rollbacks, backup procedures, Kubernetes.
 Moving from "it works on my machine" to "it works, full stop."